 When you arrive at the Center, one of our staff will greet your group and direct you to a place in the Lobby to line up in single file rows.
-Please have one teacher report to the Youth Series check-in desk to pick up your tickets.
-You’ll see the check-in desk near the Ticket Office (look for the Youth Series banner and our smiling faces).
+We’ll also have a Youth Series check-in desk near the Ticket Office (look for the Youth Series banner and our smiling faces).
 As part of the check-in process, our Youth Series staff will help with any ticketing questions, access needs, or other issues.
 (Our Ticket Office does not handle Youth Series tickets directly.)

 - Seating will begin approximately 30 minutes prior to the performance, and we request that you arrive at least 15 minutes before the performance so that we can be sure to seat your group before the beginning of the show.

 - In order to make sure that school groups can be seated together, we pre-assign each group to a section of the house, and then we seat each section from front to back as groups are ready to enter.
 Individual seats are not assigned for Youth Series performances.
 In order to speed up the seating process, we ask that you allow the ushers to fully seat your group before making any adjustments in the placement of your chaperones or necessary rearrangements of students.

 - Once your students are seated, it is appropriate for them to talk quietly until the performance begins.